 Our team wanted to create an experience that would do a good job of explaining what Kahoots was and enticing viewers to try out the app.
-We came up with a mood board with some of the best approaches we had seen during our competitive analysis and started brainstorming different sections we wanted to include in the new Kahoots app page.
+We created with a mood board with some of the best approaches we had seen during our competitive analysis and started brainstorming different sections we wanted to include in the new Kahoots app page.

 We initially focused on creating a attention-grabbing hero graphic.
 Team members individually brainstormed ideas and created rough sketches and then came together to pick out our favorite ideas, which we used to created computer-based wireframes in Illustrator.
 This was the idea I came up with and worked on prototyping, which centered on the main advantage of using Kahoots, quickly getting recommendations from your connections:

 We then used the findings from our comparative research and client review to narrow down the most important information to include in the site and came up with full-site wireframes for our client showcasing these different sections.